Finding opportunity in the midst of the pandemic

 In early 2020, when the COVID-19 pandemic forced school closures around the world, the trust’s IT leaders saw another opportunity to add Google tools that would help teaching and learning continue.
 With Google Workspace for Education Plus, Academies Enterprise Trust not only added new capabilities that fostered remote learning, but also positioned its schools to broaden access to education content in the future.

-A few months into the pandemic, the trust took advantage of limited-time free features in Education Fundamentals, and eventually upgraded to Education Plus.
+A few months into the pandemic, the trust took advantage of features available without cost for a limited time in Education Fundamentals, and eventually upgraded to Education Plus.
 The enhanced features in Google Meet, including the ability to record meetings and to stream video to larger numbers of viewers, played a key role in the trust’s decision to upgrade to Education Plus.